If you had a hospital visit or operation that you were unable to pay for, you may begin hearing from a company called ARS National Services.

 This account will cause your credit score to drop significantly and can remain on your credit score for as long as seven years.

-The most important objective when dealing with ARS National Services is to get them to remove their collections account from your credit report.
+The most important objective when dealing with the debt collector is to get them to remove their collections account from your credit report.

 We will break down exactly how you can get them to do that in our guide below.